rafaco/InAppDevTools/README.md

 </td></tr>
 <tr><td width="30%" align="center"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Team.gif" height="15%"></td><td>

-**Team resources**
+**Team resources and reports**
 Provide your own resources for your internal users via Gradle configuration (team name, description, build notes, external links and action buttons.
-Your users can also take screenshots and easily send reports with attached data.
+Your users can easily send report directly to the development team.
+Reports can include a zip with all gathered data (environment info, logs, screenshots, crash details, network request, logic snapshot...).
 </td></tr>
 <tr><td width="30%" align="center"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Crash.gif" height="15%"></td><td>

- **Crash handler and details**
+ **Inmediate crash visualization and report**
-We intercept any exception and show their details immediately including logs, screenshots and graphic stacktrace with navigation to causing source lines.
+We intercept any exception and show their details immediately en the same screen where it happen.
+These include app status, current activity, logs, screenshots and graphic stacktrace with navigation to causing source lines.
 Crashes can be reported via email and we will include a zip with all gathered details.
 </td></tr>
 <tr><td width="30%" align="center"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Logs.gif" height="15%"></td><td>

-**Logs and Events**
+**Logs, reproduction steps and advance events**
-Browse and filter your standard logcat logs as you use your app.
-To give you more context they are surrounded by our auto generated event logs.
-They cover from basic reproduction steps to advanced entries (navigation, network requests, lifecycle events, crashes, ANRs, device events, user interactions...).
+Browse the standard logcat output from your sessions as you use your app.
+They are surrounded by our auto generated events to give you more context.
+Our event cover from basic reproduction steps (user interactions, navigations, network activity...) to advanced entries (lifecycle events, crashes, ANRs, device events...).
 </td></tr>
 <tr><td width="30%" align="center"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_UI.gif" height="15%"></td><td>

 **View inspector**
 Navigate throught your current layout components by touching elements or by browsing your hierarchy.
-Modify xml properties straigh away and see the results.
+Modify xml properties straigh away and see the results in your screen.
 Browse you current components and their sources (tasks, activity and fragments), zoom your screen, measure elements and take screenshots.
 </td></tr>
 <tr><td width="30%" align="center"><img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Animated/Screenshots_Logic.gif" height="15%"></td><td>

 **Logic and network inspector**
-Get details about your running logic components (processes, task, threads, services...) and inspect the network request/responses between your backend and your app.
-Browse your storages (databases, shared preferences and files) and modify their values directly.
+Get details about your running logic components (processes, threads, services, content providers and broadcast receivers) and inspect the network request/responses between your backend and your app.
+Browse and edit your storages (databases, shared preferences and files) and edit their values.
 </td></tr>
 </table>

+*Keywords: Auto-logger, crash handler, source browser, layout inspector, storage editor, logcat viewer, network activity, info panels, flexible reports, class/method tracker, coding helpers and much more.*

 ## Setup <a name="setup"/>